inoxlang/inox/docs/builtin.md

 ### read

 read is a general purpose function that reads the content of a file, a directory or a HTTP resource.
-The content is parsed by default, to disable parsing use --raw after the resource's name: a byte slice  will be returned instead..
+The content is parsed by default, to disable parsing use --raw after the resource's name: a byte slice  will be returned instead.

 **examples**